 This is the key excerpt from this debate:

-The Chairman: I agree with you that it would be unfortunate and improper for some outsider, some busybody, some social worker in the town, to claim that sanitary conditions were not proper in the factor and be able to make a complaint and call this Board’s attention to conditions that were satisfactory to the employees but were not satisfactory to outsiders.
+The Chairman: I agree with you that it would be unfortunate and improper for some outsider, some busybody, some social worker in the town, to claim that sanitary conditions were not proper in the factory and be able to make a complaint and call this Board’s attention to conditions that were satisfactory to the employees but were not satisfactory to outsiders.
 Of course, it does not seem that a sensible board would pay much attention to such complaints, but anyway I think the point is well made that provisions should be made to limit the issuing and making of complaints in labor disputes to persons who are connected with the plant.
 I think that is also Senator Wagner’s view of it.

 Senator Wagner: I will not agree to that limitation.
 You are restricting the workers’ rights there.